canonical/checkbox/docs/tutorial/index.rst

 Core tutorial
 -------------

-Follow the core tutorial steps in sequence; they take you on a learning journey through the product.
+Follow the base tutorial steps in sequence; they take you on a learning journey through the product.

 .. toctree::
    :maxdepth: 1

-   core_tutorial
+   base_tutorial

 Extended tutorial
 -----------------

-Once you have completed the core tutorial, the extended optional tutorial sections can be followed in any order - they don’t depend on each other.
+Once you have completed the base tutorial, the extended optional tutorial sections can be followed in any order - they don’t depend on each other.

-Follow the core tutorial steps in sequence; they take you on a learning journey through the product.
+Follow the base tutorial steps in sequence; they take you on a learning journey through the product.

 .. toctree::